 (For complete bibliographic entries, please consult the list of works and web pages cited.)

-1 The spelling of Coates’s first name (sometimes given as Edmond) and his date and place of birth are taken from Ancestry.com, U.S., World War I Draft Registration Cards, 1917-1918, record for Dana Edmund Coates.
+1 The spelling of Coates’s middle name (sometimes given as Edmond) and his date and place of birth are taken from Ancestry.com, U.S., World War I Draft Registration Cards, 1917-1918, record for Dana Edmund Coates.
 The photo is one that has been handed down in Coates’s family to a great-nephew and is attached to Thompsor58 [pseud.], “Thompson Family Tree,” record for Dana Edmund Coates.

 2 On John Briggs Coates, see Durant, A History of Union County, part 5, p.
 87.